 DEQ strives to provide residents every opportunity to burn without endangering public health.
 Open burning can have serious health effects if released to the atmosphere during times of poor ventilation.

-Open Burning is allowed year-round, however, requirements to obtain a dispersion forecast prior to burning vary by season:
+Open Burning is allowed year-round, however, rules vary by season:

 Meteorological Services & Smoke Forecasting